If your children are going to do something over a thousand times a year, shouldn’t they know how to do it correctly?

 1– Do your best to use good table manners yourself to set the right example.
 If you’d like to brush up on your own table manners, read a good resource book such as Emily Post’s Etiquette.

-2– Make a list of the particular table manners (see the checklist below) that you feel are most important for your children to learn.
+2– Make a list of the particular table manners (see the list below) that you feel are most important for your children to learn.
 Then choose one to concentrate on at each meal.
 Don’t try to cover too much at once.

 3– When teaching your children, gentle reminders are best.
 Try not to overreact when you see your teen stuff half his steak in his mouth.
 Simply say, “Remember to take smaller bites” and grit your teeth silently ;).